logichen/Deforming-the-Loss-Surface/README.md

 python -u train_PreResNet110_C10_deformed.py --work-path ./experiments/cifar10/preresnet110
 ```
 #### ResNets on CIFAR
+Download the CIFAR-10 and CIFAR-100 and put them into `./CIFAR_all/ResNets/CIFAR10/data` and `./CIFAR_all/ResNets/CIFAR10/data` respectively.
 To compare the original ResNet-20 with the deformed version on CIFAR-10 via the following instructions.
 Original:
 ```bash